-Hyperhidrosis is abnormally excessive sweating that’s not necessarily related to heat or exercise.
-You may sweat so much that it soaks through your clothes or drips off your hands.
+Hyperhidrosis is abnormal excessive sweating on the body.
+We may sweat so much that it soaks through our clothes.
+It could also be cases where it drips off our hands.
 Besides disrupting normal daily activities, this type of heavy sweating can cause social anxiety and embarrassment.

 “On average, a person with hyperhidrosis seeks medical help after living with the condition for 9 years.
 It is important to spread the word that the symptoms of excessive sweating can be effectively treated.”

-Initially, a doctor may try to rule out any underlying conditions, such as an overactive thyroid (hyperthyroidism) or low blood sugar (hypoglycemia) by ordering blood and urine tests.
+Initially, our doctor may try to rule out any underlying conditions.
+It may be such as an overactive thyroid (hyperthyroidism) or low blood sugar (hypoglycemia).
+This can be done by ordering blood and urine tests.

 Patients will be asked about the patterns of their sweating – which parts of the body are affected, how often sweating episodes occur, and whether sweating occurs during sleep.